 Smithsonian National Museum Of African Art

-All sorts of content can be found on this website including a ton of amazing images, lot of information about events and educational programs.
+You can find all sorts of content on this website, including a ton of amazing images and information about events and educational programs.
 While the website might not fall into the category of being a corporate website, it certainly has a regal definition tempered by flair and style that you might find in a website that covers popular social culture.

-I certainly wouldn’t have imagined a website for a museum using WordPress, so I was pleasantly surprised when I stumbled on to the existence of this particular website.
+I certainly wouldn’t have imagined a website for a museum using WordPress.
+So, I was pleasantly surprised when I stumbled upon the existence of this particular website.

 Yet another social and cultural icon of our times, a website completely dedicated to the artist Beyonce.
-The website has a lot of work from her photography catalogs, big bold large images cover the landing page of the site.
-The side menu employed is rather large when invoked.
-Overall pretty awesome site for a great artist.
+The website has a lot of work from her photography catalogs.
+Furthermore, big bold large images cover the landing page of the site.
+Also, the side menu is rather large when invoked.
+Overall, it is a pretty awesome site for a great artist.

-If you were ever asked to pick an athlete who’s performance is beyond compare in his or her field, Bolt would certainly be among the contenders.
+If you were ever asked to pick an athlete whose performance is beyond comparison in his or her field, Bolt would certainly be among the contenders.
 The Jamaican sprinter’s website is dedicated to his athletic achievements and contains a lot of images.
-It boasts a full screen slider followed by a news stream reporting his most recent of sporting feats and his other adventures.
+It boasts a full screen slider followed by a news stream, reporting his most recent sporting feats and his other adventures.